hilaily/echo-intro/website/content/guide/middleware.md

     weight: 5
 ---

-**Middleware** is a function which is chained in the HTTP request-response cycle with access to `Echo#Context` which it utilizes to perform a specific action, for example, logging every request or limiting the number of requests.
+**Middleware** is a function chained in the HTTP request-response cycle with access to `Echo#Context` which it uses to perform a specific action, for example, logging every request or limiting the number of requests.

 Handler is processed in the end after all middleware are finished executing.

-### Middleware Level
+### Middleware Levels

-#### Before router
+#### Root Level (Before router)

 `Echo#Pre()` can be used to register a middleware which is executed before router processes the request.
 It is helpful to make any changes to the request properties,